Jackie Shroff: Films

+He next appeared in Housefull 5 in 2025.
+The film features an ensemble cast including Dino Morea, Akshay Kumar, Abhishek Bachchan, Riteish Deshmukh, Sanjay Dutt, Fardeen Khan, Shreyas Talpade, Nana Patekar, Jacqueline Fernandez, Nargis Fakhri, Chitrangada Singh, Sonam Bajwa, Soundarya Sharma, Chunky Pandey, Nikitin Dheer and Johnny Lever.

 Television

 Shroff has hosted many television shows like Lehrein, Chirtrahar and Missing.
 Dealing with stories of missing people who were never found, Missing was popular for its creative narration by Shroff.
 The show was broadcast on Sony TV, of which he owned some shares.
 Shroff was also a judge on the magic show India's Magic Star, broadcast on Indian channel STAR One.
 The show began on 3 July 2010 and ended on 5 September 2010.
 In 2014, Shroff and his son Tiger Shroff made an appearance on Comedy Nights with Kapil.
-In 2019 Shroff made his digital debut with the series Criminal Justice.
+In 2019, Shroff made his digital debut with the series Criminal Justice.

-Other ventures
+Dubbing

+Personal life

+Shroff married his longtime girlfriend Ayesha Dutt, a model who later became a film producer, on 5 June 1987, her birthday.
+The couple runs a media company Jackie Shroff Entertainment Limited.
+They jointly owned 10% shares in Sony TV from its launch until 2012, when they sold their stake and ended their 15-year-long association with Sony TV.
+They have two children - son, actor Tiger Shroff (born 1990) and a daughter, entrepreneur and filmmaker Krishna Shroff (born 1993).

+Shroff's personality rights were maintained by the Delhi High Court in 2024, which forbade the use of his name, image, or even nicknames without his consent.

 Social activism

-He has an organic farm, where he grows organic plants, trees and herbs.
+Shroff owns an organic farm where he grows organic plants, trees and herbs.
 He is also the brand ambassador of Thalassemia India and over the years has supported many causes like HIV/AIDS awareness and abolishment of female foeticide.
 He has also funded the treatment and education of many underprivileged children.
 On 5 March 2021, Shroff donated an ambulance to a Lonavala-based animal shelter in the memory of his late pet dog Rocky.